segment was partly funded by a Local History Grant issued by the Brisbane City

 Ferrous content in the underlying rock of the Belmont hills is supposed to be associated with a higher than average incidence of lightning strikes on the hills during thunderstorms, and there are several accounts of spectacular strikes over the last 40 years which have tended to induce more power outages than average in the surrounding suburb as a result [Vickerman 1998].

-The Tingalpa Formation is an eastern section of the Ipswich Sedimentary Basin rocks, which developed from a deposition in freshwater lakes or swamps containing considerable plant fossilization and whch subsequently metamorphized into a pattern of coal measures.
+The Tingalpa Formation is an eastern section of a layer, developed from a deposition in freshwater lakes or swamps containing considerable plant fossilization and whch subsequently metamorphized into a pattern of coal measures.
 This formation was the object of the earliest European efforts in seeking to establish extractive industry in the Catchment.
 Traces of the coal measures can be seen in a cutting to the left of the GateWay Arterial Road between Wynnum Rd. and Old Cleveland Rd.

 Cuttings at Mt.
 Petrie Road at McKenzie present profiles of Ipswich Sedimentary Basin and Brisbane Tuff formations overlying Neranleigh-Fernvale beds.